-This dimension includes factors such as law, freedom, schooling, employment etc. Similar to what Maslow proposed as basic needs (safety, security, shelter, food) (Maslow,1943).
+This dimension includes factors such as law, freedom, schooling, employment, etc. It is a measurement of how well an environment meets what Maslow proposed as our basic needs (safety, security, shelter, food) (Maslow,1943).

 The ability of individuals to deal with life is important; both mental and physical health are identified as important factors, together with social values of solidarity, tolerance, and love (Veenhoven, 2010).

-In South Africa, the race divide is widening as this construct is used as a political motivator, to wield power to the detriment of the average individual.
+In South Africa, the race divide is widening as it is being used as a political motivator to wield power to the detriment of the average individual.
 Violent crime, intolerance, and poverty also threaten the presence of love and compassion for each other.

 Utility of Life

 In this dimension, Veenhoven (2010) references a higher order meaning, for example, religious affiliations.
 The writer would further argue that national patriotism finds a place here.